DMS

 As part of a freshman design class group-project, my engineering team was posed the challenge of retrieving a ball at the furthest distance possible with only one initiation action and without electronics.

-We designed a catapult that launched a tow-bar which would be pulled back by mousetraps when it triggered the retrieval system at full extension.
+catapult that launched a tow-bar which would be pulled back by mousetraps when it triggered the retrieval system at full extension.
 The design was one of the most successful in class.
-(2017) |
+(2017)

 The viewer will see a lot of wood on this slightly wonky webpage and there are several reasons for that: wood is easy to shape, it is very strong for its weight, and it is recyclable.
 Depicted is a bridge I designed which placed 7th in a state tournament; it held greater than 2000 times its own weight.
 Balsa wood projects such as these were where my scientific woodworking began, but not where it ended.
 (2015)